 In the coming months and years, a few bellwether cases may help injured parties and their lawyers better estimate the amounts that are likely to be awarded in future Bard or Cook IVC filter lawsuit settlements.
 A bellwether trial is a small group of lawsuits extracted from a larger group of similar cases.
 It serves as a kind of “practice run” that helps attorneys anticipate how similar cases will play out in the future.
 Bellwether trials are commonly used in multidistrict lawsuits.

-Multidistrict litigation lawsuits combine similar cases for pretrial proceedings but often allow patients to pursuit individual lawsuits – all with the goal of receiving a substantial settlement.
-Featured below are examples of settled lawsuits with medical device manufacturers.
+Multidistrict litigation lawsuits combine similar cases for pretrial proceedings but often allow patients to pursue individual lawsuits—all with the goal of receiving a substantial settlement.
+Featured below are some of the latest updates on IVC filter settlements with medical device manufacturers.

-As of 2018, more than 8,000 lawsuits have been filed against many IVC filter makers, including Bard, Cook, and Boston Scientific.
-One of Bard’s greatest losses took place in Phoenix, Arizona on March 30th, 2018.
+To date, more than 17,000 lawsuits have been filed against many IVC filter makers, including Bard, Cook, and Boston Scientific.
+One of Bard’s greatest losses took place in Phoenix, Arizona, on March 30th, 2018.
 In their first bellwether trial, a federal judge ordered Bard to pay a sum of $3.6 million to Sherri Booker, whose defective IVC filter broke apart and perforated one of her blood vessels.

 While surviving the painful ordeal, she had to undergo heart surgery to remove the device from causing further damage to her blood vessel.
-The $3.6 million that Booker received comprised of the $1.6 million that Bard was forced to pay plus an additional $2 million in punitive damages.
+The $3.6 million that Booker received consisted of the $1.6 million that Bard was forced to pay plus an additional $2 million in punitive damages.
+Additional Bard IVC filter settlements are likely in the future.

 In the spring of 2018, Cook lost a state IVC filter lawsuit, in which they awarded Jeffrey Pavlock, a Houston firefighter, $1.2 million after the firefighter experienced blood vessel and organ perforations.
 The lawsuit pinned the injuries on a Cook Celect IVC filter.